-Fall isn’t synonymous with harvest season for nothing.
+Fall is synonymous with harvest season.

 Nothing says local like growers around South Bend, Mishawaka and the surrounding area bringing vegetables and other goods to market before winter takes hold.
 Whether it’s a pumpkin patch or farmers market, here are six places where you can celebrate harvest season in style.

 Is it even fall if you don’t plan to wander through a pumpkin patch?
-Hardly.
 Hilltop Farms in Mishawaka is all you could ask for in a pumpkin patch, complete with a couple spots for readymade photos – complete with bails of hay and cornstalks to boot.

-We’re bending the rules here just a bit.
 Lehman’s Orchard is just over the state line in Michigan, but less than 20 minutes from downtown South Bend.
 Family operated since 1929, it’s best known for fall picking.
 You’ll also find late-season blueberries and raspberries.
 Don’t forget to take some apple cider home too.

 South Bend Farmers Market